madetech/handbook/benefits/taking_holiday.md

 * If a team members performance declines significantly due to abuse of this policy, then we reserve the right to review their use of this policy.

-* If you leave Made Tech part way through the year we will use 30 days (or your pro-rata days if you work part-time) to pro-rata your final salary.
-In some cases that means we'll pay you for accrued and unused holiday and in others it means you'll have to pay days taken over your pro-rated allowance back.
+* If you leave Made Tech part way through the year your holiday allowance and bank holidays will be pro-rated to account for your leave date.
+In some cases this might mean we'll pay you for accrued and unused holiday and in others it might mean you'll have to pay days taken over your pro-rated allowance back.

 ## Festive period at Made Tech